alexandroid000/talks/northwestern/talk.md

 >    - over what time window?
 >    - can we distinguish other robots from the environment?

+. . .

 system I-state choices:

 > - movement of objects (crossing beams)
 > - "thermometer" or "pressure sensor" on walls or in certain regions

 Analyzing Dynamics
 ------------------

-For all choices, can tune probability of disconnection and look for phase changes / sensitivity of equilibrium.
+Once we fix an I-space choice, can tune probability of disconnection and look for phase changes / sensitivity of equilibrium.

 . . .